 Do I need to book a tour for the northern lights?

 It isn’t necessary to book a tour to see the northern lights, but it’s highly recommended.
 Professional tour companies have experienced guides who know the road conditions and the best locations and times to see the lights.
 They’ll also provide warm clothing, equipment, and transportation and know what to do in an emergency.
 Without a tour, you may miss the lights or face safety concerns.

 Is Sweden or Norway better for northern lights?

 Both Sweden and Norway are great destinations for viewing the Northern Lights.
 However, Norway has better chances of seeing them as more of its cities and towns are situated further north.
-But you could visit Sweden’s northernmost region, Lapland; though ultimately, it depends on factors such as location, weather conditions, and luck.
+But you could see them in Swedish Lapland; though ultimately, it depends on factors such as location, weather conditions, and luck.

 Are you ready for your northern lights Tromsø tour?

 Due to its location in northern Norway, Tromsø is the perfect place to see the northern lights.